DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "You who are wingless, you who crawl the ground, you who looks up at the heaven.
 Why cannot you obey?
-The healing rains falling onto the ground from the skies.
-Apples falling down from trees.
-Everything given to the earth is a blessing from the heavens.
+Like the healing rains falling onto the ground from the skies, or apples falling down from trees, everything given to the earth is a blessing from the heavens.
 Why cannot you comprehend this providence?"

 Said the angel who was looking up at the skies.